 Two presidents.
 Huge protests.
-Trump saber rattling.
+Trump saber-rattling.
 An expert explains what's happening in Venezuela.

 JM: I think it’s really been building since Hugo Chávez died in 2013.
 Nicolás Maduro was elected to replace him in a special election, which was very, very close.
 The opposition protested and said it wasn’t a fair and free election.
 But he maintained power.

-Since then, the economy has gone into a free-fall.
+Since then, the economy has gone into a free fall.
 The opposition has always refused to legitimize his rule, and there have been various cycles of big protests and arrests.
 The last major protest cycle was in 2017, and many people were arrested.
 There were over 100 deaths.
 But it didn’t result in any change in the government, so people became very demoralized.
 It’s only been in the last two weeks that this new wave of energy has really sprung up, thanks to Maduro’s inauguration on January 10 and Guaidó’s election.

-MJ: What kind of relationship does the US have with Venezuela’s current regime?
+MJ: What kind of relationship does the United States have with Venezuela’s current regime?

 JM: The United States has had a tense relationship with Venezuela for many, many years, since Hugo Chávez became president in 1999.
-Obama imposed some sanctions on individual leaders, and President Trump has continued and expanded them and also put on more severe financial sanctions on the country.
+[Former President Barack] Obama imposed some sanctions on individual leaders, and Trump has continued and expanded them and also put more severe financial sanctions on the country.

-Now President Trump has been talking about sanctions on Venezuela’s oil exports to the United States.
+Now Trump has been talking about sanctions on Venezuela’s oil exports to the United States.
 That would be a very serious move, because oil is the main source of income for Venezuela.
-The US had not done it before because it didn’t want to hurt the Venezuelan people, who would suffer if that government revenue was shut off.
-But the people have been suffering so much in recent years, because of hyper-inflation and shortages of food and medicine—so while the sanctions would be devastating, their lives are in such misery already that it wouldn’t be the first cause.
+The United States had not done it before because it didn’t want to hurt the Venezuelan people, who would suffer if that government revenue was shut off.
+But the people have been suffering so much in recent years, because of hyperinflation and shortages of food and medicine—so while the sanctions would be devastating, their lives are in such misery already that it wouldn’t be the first cause.

-MJ: Why is the the current administration interested in Venezuela?
+MJ: Why is the current administration interested in Venezuela?

-JM: This administration has taken Venezuela on as one of its causes, I think primarily pushed by Senator Marco Rubio.
-It’s important for the US in policy terms.
+JM: This administration has taken Venezuela on as one of its causes, I think primarily pushed by Sen. Marco Rubio.
+It’s important for the United States in policy terms.
 Venezuela is beginning to destabilize the entire region because of its massive immigration and refugee flow to its neighboring countries.
 Three million people have left in recent years.
 So that’s of concern to the United States.

 MJ: Do you have a sense of what it feels like on the streets right now?